TaleirOfDeynai/nai-context-userscript/README.md

 ### iOS Options

 I was surprised to learn that Apple actually allows a few extensions for the Safari browser these days.
 I haven't tried it myself, but you can apparently find a Safari extension called [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887) on the App Store.

+## Configuration Options

+The [configuration menu](#how-do-I-access-the-configuration-menu) allows you to configure the user-script, enabling or disabling features and making it work how you might need it to work.

+Here are the current options and a short explanation of their function:

+- **Sourcing**
+  - **Standardize Prefix/Suffix Handling** (on by default) - When searching for key matches, vanilla NovelAI adds the prefix and suffix to lorebook entries but not to the story entry.
+Enabling this option will make sure the prefix and suffix are also added to the story so all entries behave the same way.
+- **Activation**
+  - **Integrate with Vanilla Searches** (on by default) - In case NovelAI attempts to use the keys of an entry outside of the main context-builder, enabling this will try to catch that and make sure this user-script's search system is used instead.
+This makes sure the same caching system and searching behavior is used.
+  - **Search Comments** (on by default) - Enables or disables the [comment searching](#comment-searching) feature, which allows your keys to find matches in comments.
+- **Sub-Context**
+  - **Use Context-Groups** (on by default) - Enables or disables the [Context-Groups](#context-groups) feature, which changes how sub-contexts work pretty drastically.
+- **Selection**
+  - **Weighted-Random Selection**
+    - **Enable** (on by default) - Enables or disables the [weighted-random selection](#weighted-random-selection) feature.
+    - **Use Story-Seeded Randomness** (on by default) - When enabled, generates the context the same way on retries, as long as nothing else changed that might affect the randomness (like insertion positions of entries in your lorebook).
+Disable it if you want the context to reshuffle when you retry; you never know when you might've just gotten a bad roll!
+- **Assembly**
+  - **Shunting Mode** - When an entry can't be inserted into another entry for whatever reason, it needs to be kicked out of it.
+This allows you to tweak how that happens.
+    - `"In Same Direction"` - The default.
+Shunts in the direction indicated by the inserted entry's "insertion position" configuration; that is `-1` or less places it before the entry and `0` or more places it after the entry.
+    - `"Nearest"` - Shunts to the nearest boundary of the insertion target.
+So, if it was trying to insert near the start of the entry, it will be placed before it.
+Otherwise, it places it after it.
+- **Debugging**
+  - **Enable Logging** (off by default) - Enables debug logging.
+    - Spams the browser's console with information on the entire context building process.
+    - Enables performance telemetry of the context builder's pipeline.
+Chrome can give you a breakdown in one of its "Performance" recordings.
+    - This will have a negative impact on performance, *especially* if you have the console open.
+Updating that in realtime is expensive.
+  - **Enable Performance Comparison** (off by default) - Runs both the context builders of the user-script and vanilla NovelAI.
+    - Reports the resulting contexts of each to the browser's console.
+    - Tracks performance telemetry of each function individually.
+    - Since this builds two contexts each time, it does slow things down a lot.
+    - Best not to use it with debug logging enabled if you want to get decently comparable timings.

 ## FAQ